nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ### [ CVE number for the escalation (Format: CVE-xxxx-xxxx) ]

-First,let's check the **sudo** privileges that James has on the machine:
+First, let's check the **sudo** privileges that James has on the machine:

 ![screenshot34](../assets/images/agent_sudo/screenshot34.png)